 Before you go out and buy one, there are several things you need to consider.
 The age of your young photographer and the specific type of book it is should be looked at.

-Some kid's photography books are written as how to books and some are slanted toward projects that have photography as one part of art and craft types of projects.
+Some kids photography books are written as how to photography books and some are slanted toward projects that have photography as one part of art and craft types of projects.

 I have not interviewed enough kids to prove this, but I am guessing they don't have a big interest in the history of photography, what brand of camera to use, or how big of a sensor they need.

 What do kids want?